MojosBeans100/un-petit-jeu-francais/README.md

 ### Colours

 The colour scheme is kept to blacks and whites during the actual game, in order to be non-distracting to the user.
+There is a pleasant background image of Paris.

-The front page of the website is designed to look like a French road/street sign.
+The front page of the website is designed to look like a French road/street sign, with further emphasis on the French look with red, white and blue colors to replicate the French flag.

 ### Images